 - An edge-to-edge display

-A jump in resolution might not be the only way the iPhone 7 imitates Android though, as there's also talk that it could switch from an LCD display to an OLED panel, just like Samsung uses on most of its phones.
+Whether this shot is real or not there's also talk that it could switch from an LCD display to an OLED panel, just like Samsung uses on most of its phones.
+So which will it be?

-One new rumor suggests the iPhone 7S will be the first Apple phone to feature an OLED display.
+Well, one rumor states it will be 2017's model - the iPhone 7S - that's the first Apple phone to feature an OLED display.
 The rumor comes from Apple telling supply chain sources that it will be switching from LCD panels to OLED panels in the next couple of years.

-On the other hand it's now been reported by the Chinese Wall Street Journal that Apple has ordered 100 million 5.5-inch AMOLED panels for a 2017 iPhone.
-So all we can say with any certainty right now is that we won't see an AMOLED iPhone this year.
+It's also been reported by the Chinese Wall Street Journal that Apple has ordered 100 million 5.5-inch AMOLED panels for a 2017 iPhone, so an OLED-equipped iPhone 7 seems highly unlikely.

 There's also talk of Apple taking a leaf out of Samsung's book and opting for a 5.8-inch curved AMOLED display on a future iPhone, although this could be something for the iPhone 8 rather than the iPhone 7.

-Hopes of an edge-to-edge display on the iPhone 7 have been raised slightly after an image appeared online claiming to show just that - although having seen hundreds of iPhone leaks over the years we think this offering looks rather fake.
+Hopes of an edge-to-edge display on the iPhone 7 have been raised slightly after an image appeared online claiming to show just that - but we've seen this kind of 'photo' appear for so many years it's hard to trust its validity.

 The iPhone 7 screen could be hard to smash, as an Apple patent has been unearthed showing bumpers which burst out from the edges of the screen to ensure it doesn't touch the floor when dropped.
 Patents often don't turn into products, but you never know – and it would certainly be nice to see a stronger screen.